luisperezcr/ng-weather-app/README.md

-# WeatherApp
+# Angular Weather App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.10.
+This project is built using Angular 17 & Open Weather API.
+See the result [here](https://ng17-weather-app.web.app/).

 ## Development server